 In December, IBM X-Force reported on the discovery of a new variant of Iranian malware in action against trading companies in the Gulf States.

-The attack was associated with the Iranian hacker group "Oilrig" (also known as APT 34).
-Another group, APT 33, has targeted industrial control systems in the United States, with a series of attacks on manufacturers, industrial equipment suppliers and other companies.
-Other attacks have focused on US energy companies.
+The attack was associated with the Iranian hacker group “Oilrig” (also known as APT 34).
+Another group, APT 33, has targeted industrial control systems in the United States, with a series of attacks against manufacturers, industrial equipment suppliers and other companies.
+Other attacks have focused on U.S. energy companies.

-The spectrum of possible Iranian retaliation for the killing of Soleimani is really wide, and contributes to the climate of destabilization:
+The spectrum of possible Iranian retaliation for Soleimani's killing is truly broad, and contributes to the climate of destabilization:

 - Terrorist attacks against Americans and US interests in Iraq and the Middle East;